irmen/prog8/docs/source/compiling.rst

     Prints the "intermediate AST" which is the reduced representation of the program.
     This is what is used in the code generators, to generate the executable code from.

+``-dumpvars``
+    print a dump of the variables in the program

+``-dumpsymbols``
+    print a dump of the variable declarations and subroutine signatures

 ``-sourcelines``
     Also include the original prog8 source code lines as comments in the generated assembly code file, mixed in between the actual generated assembly code.